Dynamical stability of the Gliese 581 exoplanetary system: Stability as a function of eccentricity

-In the previous section we derived limits for the eccentricity of planets c and d with planet g in the system, now we will investigate the situation of the inner planets.
-We have assumed that given its higher mass planet b is likely to be more stable in comparison to the adjacent planets, therefore we looked at the stability of planet e for a range of intial $e_e$ and $e_b$, and the stability of planet c for a range of initial $e_b$ and $e_c$ (in this case planet e was left out of the system).
-The maximum eccentricity was calculated in both cases over a time period of 5000 $P_e$ and 5000 $P_c$, respectively.
+The orbits of the planets in the Gliese 581 planetary system might be elliptic as a consequence of dynamical interactions.
+Highly eccentric orbits can cause instability though, we derived therefore limits for the eccentricities using $a-e$ stability maps.
+First, we investigated the situation of the inner planets e, b and c.
+We have assumed that given its higher mass, planet b is likely to be more stable in comparison to the adjacent planets, so we looked at the stability of planet e for a range of initial $e_e$ and $e_b$, and the stability of planet c for a range of initial $e_b$ and $e_c$ (in this case planet e was left out of the system).
+The maximum eccentricity was calculated over a time period of 5000 $P_e$ and 5000 $P_c$, respectively.
 The eccentricities ranged until the elliptical orbit of one planet crossed the other one's circular orbit.

-The maximum eccentricity on Fig. \ref{ME-eb-ee}. indicates that planet e's stability is ensured when the adjacent planet b's eccentricity stays relatively low, $e_b \leq 0.075$, and its own orbital eccentricity below $e_e \leq 0.2$, approximately the same upper limit as the one based on the LCI.
-Small stable regions exist with eccentricities above $e_e = 0.3$ too, though these isolated configurations seem less likely to remain stable for a longer time.
-Looking at the stability of planet c as a function of $e_b$ and $e_c$ (Fig. \ref{ME-bc-ee}.), it is apparent that planet c puts less constraint on the eccentricity of planet b (which is then mainly given by the smaller planet e).
-While in case of circular or near-circular orbits, the upper limit of planet b's eccentricity is $e_c \leq 0.32$.
+The maximum eccentricity, plotted in Figure~\ref{ME-eb-ee} as a function of initial $e_e$ and $e_b$, indicates that planet e's eccentricity is coupled to the more massive planet b's eccentricity.
+If $e_b \simeq 0$, the limit of planet e's eccentricity is $e_e \leq 0.18$.
+If planet b's eccentricity is above zero but relatively low, then planet e remains stable below $e_e \leq 0.2$, which is approximately the same upper limit as the one based on the LCI (in section \ref{stability-e}).
+Small stable regions exist with eccentricities above $e_e = 0.3$ too (Fig. \ref{ME-eb-ee}), though these isolated configurations are less likely to remain stable for a longer time.

+Looking at the stability of planet c as a function of $e_b$ and $e_c$ in Figure~\ref{ME-bc-ee}, it is apparent that planet c puts less constraint on the eccentricity of planet b (which is then mainly given by the smaller planet e).
+While in case of circular or near-circular orbits for planet b, the upper limit of planet c's eccentricity is $e_c \leq 0.32$.